 Who can be a Girl Scout Juliette?
 Any girl in grades K-12 can be a Girl Scout Juliette.
 Some girls choose the Juliette program for the year.
 Other girls choose to start their Girl Scout experience as a Juliette until a troop becomes available for them.
 Can you think of a friend or relative that might like to join Girl Scouts, too?
 If so, encourage them to join with you!

 What can Girl Scout Juliettes do?
 Girls earn awards using the Girl Scout Journey books and "The Girl's Guide to Girl Scouting."
 Older girls can create and work on their own special projects to earn the Girl Scout Bronze, Silver or Gold Awards.

 |Camp||Experience outdoor adventure at resident, day, or specialty camps.|

-|Events||Attend events on topics that interest you most.|
+|Events||Participate in events on topics that interest you most.|

 |Travel||Girls, ages 11-17 plan, earn money, prepare for, and participate in regional, national, and international trips.|

 |Series||Explore your interests through a series of four to six sessions.|